prob140/textbook/_chapters/Chapter_11/04_Markov_Chain_Monte_Carlo.md

 ### How to Think About the Algorithm
 Before we prove that the algorithm works, let's examine what it is doing in the context of decoders.

-First notice that we are requiring $Q$ to be symmetric as well as irreducible.
+First notice that we are requiring $\mathbb{Q}$ to be symmetric as well as irreducible.
 The symmetry requirement makes sense as each detailed balance equation involves transitions $i \to j$ as well as $j \to i$.

 Fix any starting decoder and call it $i$.
 Now you have to decide where the chain is going to move next, that is, what the next decoder is going to be.
-The algorithm starts this process off by picking a decoder $j$ according to $Q$.
-We say that *$Q$ proposes a move to $j$*.
+The algorithm starts this process off by picking a decoder $j$ according to $\mathbb{Q}$.
+We say that *$\mathbb{Q}$ proposes a move to $j$*.

 To decide whether or not the chain should move to $j$, remember that the distribution $\pi$ contains the likelihoods of all the decoders.
 You want to end up with decoders that have high likelihood, so it is natural to compare $\pi(i)$ and $\pi(j)$.